 Take a very warm shower and allow the stream of water to stay on your most tense spots; eg. neck, lower back, etc.

-(***If you’re an adult with a first time headache, do see you’re doctor before a RMT)
+(***If you’re an adult with a first time headache, do see your doctor before a RMT)

 Sunstone Massage Therapists Ontario Canada – Registered Massage Therapy